FAMILIAR-project/HackOurLanguages-SIF/README.md

      - Y. Wang and B. C. d.
 S. Oliveira, “The expression problem, trivially!” in Proceedings of the 15th International Conference on Modularity (Modularity’16).
 ACM, 2016, pp. 37–41.
+     - Bezanson, Jeff; Edelman, Alan; Karpinski, Stefan; Shah, Viral B. (7 February 2017).
+"Julia: A fresh approach to numerical computing".
+SIAM Review.
+59 (1): 65–98. https://arxiv.org/abs/1411.1607 (especially Section 4)

 * Introduction to Variability Modeling: software product lines and feature models (MA, 12 October)
    * slides: `VariabilitySPLIntro.pdf`

-   * milestone: compilers
+* Home work (15 october)
+   * parsing, pretty printing, and first interpreter or compiler
+   * prepare presentation of the result for Oct.
+19

-* Automated reasoning (e.g., with solvers) and synthesis of variants (MA, 15 october)
+* Automated reasoning (e.g., with solvers) and synthesis of variants (MA, 19 october)
    * intermediate control of the running project
    * slides: `VariabilityModeling.pdf`

-* Testing software and compilers (MA, 19 october)
+* Testing software and compilers (MA, 22 october)
      - milestone: testing your compilers
-        - deadline: 07 november before 4PM

-* Automated assessement of compilers' variants and benchmarks (MA, 22 October)
+* Automated assessement of compilers' variants and benchmarks (MA, 2 november)
    * slides: `AutomatedTesting.pdf`
    * milestone: finding functional and non-functional bugs in a compiler